AutoWorld (theme park): Financial support

 The project received financial support from various private and public sources, including $11 million from the Mott Foundation, $36.5 million in public funds, $4 million from local donors, $9 million from Capital Income Properties, and $1 million from GM.

 Operation

 After fifteen years of planning, AutoWorld opened on July 4, 1984, with great fanfare, including a parade.
-For $8.95 a ticket, visitors could enter what many civic boosters named "the largest enclosed theme park in the world."
+For $8.95 a ticket, visitors could enter what was promoted as "the largest enclosed theme park in the world."

 During the first month of operation, AutoWorld hit its turnstile target: From July 4 to August 4, 1984, 139,970 people visited the park.
 Most experts predicted that AutoWorld would draw one million visitors per year; however, it soon became clear that these figures were overestimated.
 By the fall of 1984, attendance had already begun to decrease.
 Although business increased on holidays and weekends, during the week, the attraction was mostly empty.
 When it became clear that AutoWorld would not reach its attendance target, financiers moved to close the park down.